oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 And you can check VerseInfo with build_transaction at [check-verse-page](#4-2-check-verse-information-from-verse_build-transaction).

 ### Connect wallet
-Access [oasys-pos-fe](https://tools-fe.oasys.games) and switch to the oasys network where you want to build the Verse.
+Access [tools-fe](https://tools-fe.oasys.games) and switch to the oasys network where you want to build the Verse.

 Connect the wallet using the builder in metamask.
-If you successfully connect the wallet, the builder's address will appear next to "Owner Address:".
+If you successfully connect the wallet, the builder's address and connected network will appear.

 ![Connect wallet](/img/docs/techdocs/oasys-pos-fe/connect_wallet.png)

 ### Deposit OAS to build Verse.